 - Symptoms can develop very quickly, with the first episode often occurring at night, then go away after 5 to 10 days only to come back later.

 - In later attacks, you may see lumps (called tophi) just under the skin in the outer ear, hands, feet, elbow, or knee.

 What Causes It?

-The body produces too much uric acid, doesn't excrete enough uric acid, or both, so that the acid accumulates in tissues in the form of needle like crystals that cause pain.
+The body produces too much uric acid, doesn't excrete enough uric acid, or both.
+The acid accumulates in tissues in the form of needle-like crystals that cause pain.
 Uric acid is formed when the body digests purines, compounds found in some foods and beverages, including dried beans, liver, wine, and beer.
 Gout generally occurs because of a predisposition to the condition, but it can result from blood disorders or cancers, such as leukemia, or the use of certain drugs.
 Risk factors include: